 Eating out of the school garden

-This guide was created by Georgia Organics and The Mendez Foundation.
+- Chef to School Toolkit: This guide was created by Georgia Organics and The Mendez Foundation.
 It provides cooking activities that were designed for kids of all ages and skill levels.
 Additionally there are grade appropriate lessons which connect gardening to curriculum.
-Finally there is a section devoted to research supporting the benefits of edible gardens in schools.
+Finally, there is a section devoted to research supporting the benefits of edible gardens in schools.

-Check out what this school is doing here.
+- Edible Garden in Durham, North Carolina: Check out what this school is doing.

-National chef Jamie Oliver has created quite a stir in the school food world.
-Check out tools from his Food Revolution here.
+- Jamie Oliver’s Food Revolution: National chef Jamie Oliver has created quite a stir in the school food world.
+Check out tools from his Food Revolution.